-HIGHLIGHTS 2010-11
+HIGHLIGHTS 2011-12

-- The value of the Fund rose from £616.1m (the restated value, previously reported at £610.4m) to £657.5m at the end of the financial year; an increase of 6.7%. - The year ending 31 March 2011 saw the continued recovery in equity markets from the lows following the credit crisis that began in 2007 and the sharp increase in value achieved in 2009.
-The WM local Authority Universe has followed on from this strong investment performance with the average fund returning 8%, bringing the three-year performance to 5% pa. - Overall in 2010/11 the scheme again remained cash flow positive, with income to the scheme (contributions and investment income) at £63.8m, 48% more than the outgoings of £43.2m, enabling the Council to invest sensibly for the longer term without worrying about short term market movements.
+- The value of the Fund rose from £657.5m to £691.5m at the end of the financial year; an increase of 5.2%. - Nearly 70% of the Fund is held in equities with the balance invested mainly in UK corporate bonds. - The year ending 31st March 2012 was a volatile one with the European debt crisis dominating investment markets.
+This was reflected in the WM local Authority Universe which resulted in the average fund returning just 2.6% p.a. (down from 8.2% in 2010/11) Against this background, the Pension Fund performed very well over the last year and its returns placed it in the top 25 % of Local Authority performers. - Overall in 2011/12 the scheme again remained cash flow positive, with income to the scheme (contributions and investment income) at £71.8m, 78% more than the outgoings of £40.3m, enabling the Council to invest sensibly for the longer term without worrying about short term market movements. - Pensions paid out were £27.1M (£25.6M in previous year) and the average individual pension was £4,123. - The Fund was shortlisted for the LGC investments governance award December 2011.